AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/gettingstarted/gettingstarted/ex3.md

 ![Click Edge Configuration icon in the left navigation](./images/edgeconfig1a.png)

-In the top right corner of your screen, select your sandbox name, which should be `--aepSandboxId--`.
+In the top right corner of your screen, select your sandbox name, which should be `--aepSandboxName--`.

 ![Click Edge Configuration icon in the left navigation](./images/edgeconfig1b.png)